simple-icons/simple-icons/CONTRIBUTING.md

   - Governmental agencies, programs, departments
     - Allowed: International organizations and NGOs with supranational interests
     - Allowed: Space agencies
+    - Allowed: Meteorological services
+    - Allowed: State owned media (unless engaged in propaganda)
+  - Religious institutions and organisations
+  - Brands that operate in service of a religion or faith
+    - Allowed: Brands where religion or faith are part of the corporate culture
   - Symbols, including flags and banners
     - Allowed: standards like FCC, CE, CCC, RoHS...
     - Allowed: licenses like CC, Unlicense, MIT...